kingluddite/catchup-06-MERN/README.md

 `$ node server.js`

 ## Error!
-* We get an error because we are pointing to something that doesn't exist
+* We get an error because we are pointing to something that doesn't exist (routes)
 * In server.js comment out that line

 ## Run again